Pool DE Filters 101: How They Work, Pros & Cons, Best Options, & Your Questions Answered

 DE Filters vs. Sand Filters

+While DE filters use tiny particles of diatomaceous earth to filter pool water, sand filters use specialized sand.
 DE and sand filters are similar in that they need to be backwashed periodically.
-But, sand pool filters can typically run a bit longer before they need a backwash to clean them.
+But sand pool filters can typically run a bit longer before they need a backwash to clean them.
 They both are equipped with a valve to adjust the water flow and make backwashing possible.

-Unlike a DE filter, you do not lose sand from your filter when you backwash.
+Unlike a DE filter, you do not lose sand from your sand filter when you backwash.
 It all remains in the tank.
-When backwashing a DE filter, you rinse away all of the DE and the dirt caught in it.
+On the other hand, when backwashing a DE filter, you rinse away all of the DE and the dirt caught in it.
 That means you must add a new DE to a DE filter system each time you backwash.

 Since some people are very sensitive to exposure to DE, it can be a bit of a hassle to work with when adding it to the system.
-It’s also not a good idea to inhale DE if you can avoid doing so, as the dust can’t be healthy for your lungs.
+It’s also not a good idea to inhale DE if you can avoid doing so, as the dust can be dangerous for your lungs.

 You can always wear a particulate mask to minimize health risks, but that does add another step to the job, and you’ll be working with DE often.